ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](artifact_append.gif)](artifact_append.gif)

-So how can use you create a label using an image property or attribute?
+So, how can use you create a label using an image property or attribute?
 The "`-define`" option does not currently allow the use of image properties!
 The trick is to use a special prefix "`option:`" when using the "`-set`" option.
-This addition causes "`-set`" to define a 'artifact' with the name that follows the prefix.
+This addition causes "`-set`" to define an 'artifact' with the name that follows the prefix.
 For example, this is equivalent to the last example.

 ~~~
 convert rose:  -set option:myinfo 'I love IM!'  label:'== %[myinfo] ==' \